thirumurthis/Learnings/K8s/operator/Operator-sdk-_log_record_event_notes.md

 * Delete the Custom Resource if it was deployed to local cluster
 * Deploy the operator to local cluster using `make generate install run`
 * Deploy the custom resource yaml manifest to the local cluster using `kubectl apply -f config/samples/`.
-* With`kubect get greet/greet-sample -w` command we can monitor the resource status.
+* With`kubectl get greet/greet-sample -w` command we can monitor the resource status.

 ![image](https://github.com/thirumurthis/Learnings/assets/6425536/fbb3b88b-fd7a-4d2b-9bb4-36d4f3976e7d)